Aravind5-git/SSB-T1-C12-EVEN/README.md

 # SSB-T1-C12-EVEN
 AIM:

-To write a program for mean, variance and cross correlation in SCILAB and verify the output.
+To write a program to perform SSBSC modulation and demodulation using SCI LAB and study its spectral characteristics

 EQUIPMENTS NEEDED: